(1) Business Risks

 As a general trading company, Sojitz Group is conducting business in a wide variety of business fields.
 We established the Business Innovation Office in order to respond to changes in business models stemming from new technologies and the digital revolution, as well as to promote work efficiency throughout the company.
 In the event of sudden changes to the industrial structure due to rapid development of new technologies, however, Sojitz Group’s business performance and financial standing may be negatively impacted.

-Sojitz Group has established Medium-term Management Plan 2020, scheduled to end in the FY2020 fiscal year.
+Sojitz Group has established Medium-term Management Plan 2023, launched in April 2021.
 Although the plan was drafted based on economic conditions, industry trends, and other information and predictions which were believed to be accurate at the time, the measures and policies therein may not proceed as planned due to sudden changes in the operating environment or other factors, and Sojitz may not arrive at the anticipated results.